Learn about employers' responsibilities

 The workers' compensation system is funded by premiums paid by employers.
 These premiums pay for the costs associated with work-related injuries and diseases, including healthcare, wage loss, rehabilitation, and administration.

-Once a year, you need to submit an Annual Payroll Report and Payment (formerly Employer Payroll and Contract Labour Report) to us.
-If you have a quarterly account, payroll is submitted five times per year.
+Once a year, you need to report your annual payroll to WorkSafeBC.
+If you have a quarterly account, payroll is reported five times per year.
 This helps us ensure your business pays the right amount in premiums.
 Learn more about the benefits of coverage and how to report payroll and pay premiums.

 Contact us about changes to your business